 As stated before, the buildup of dirt and airborne particles in your AC drain is the common cause of AC drain clogs.
 To prevent this from occurring, it’s highly recommended that you regularly replace your air filters.
 In this way, you can limit the amount of dirt and other particles that make their way into the water that drains from your system.
 In addition, you can also keep up with your unit’s annual maintenance so professionals can fix any issues that they may find during the inspection.

 If your system is still draining water properly?
 Do you need a professional to do some work on your air conditioning unit?
 If so, look no further than Complete Comfort Plumbing Heating & Air, your leading service provider when it comes to your air quality and needs.
 Give us a call at (949) 426-7377 or fill out our contact form to request our services.
-We serve homeowners in California and other nearby areas.
+We serve homeowners in Orange County and other nearby areas.